 In May 2015, Redfeld’s Arioso for Oboe, Percussion and Strings premiered with the Santa Barbara Symphony under the direction of Maestro Nir Kabaretti and oboe soloist Lara Wickes.

-January 15, 1947 – An Impromptu for Solo Harp, Redfeld’s latest opus, was commissioned and premiered by harpist Alison Bjorkedal.
-The piece took Third Place in the American Harp Society Los Angeles Chapter Composition Competition and was recorded in 2014 for a release in 2016.
+January 15, 1947 – An Impromptu for Solo Harp was commissioned and premiered by harpist Alison Bjorkedal and has been recorded for release in 2018.
 His Fantasy for Violin & Piano was written for and premiered by violinist Elizabeth Hedman and pianist Robert Thies in 2009.
-They have recorded the piece for release in 2017 as part of an album featuring Redfeld’s chamber music.
+They have recorded the piece for release in 2018 as part of an album of Mr. Redfeld’s chamber works.

 Redfeld’s Travels for Piano Quartet was premiered in June of 2011 by Central4.
 In 2013, he and Central4 were featured at the Festival Internacional Bravissimo in Guatemala City.
 Travels received its international premiere to great acclaim along with Les Miserables Fantasy, a new 12-minute suite arranged for piano sextet by Redfeld based on material from the hit musical.